 This division refers to what we’re trying to achieve as we work to attain far-reaching mental stability.
 Our concentration can be oriented toward achieving:

 - Shamatha – a stilled and settled state of mind, totally free of flightiness and dullness, experienced with an exhilarating, blissful sense of fitness of body and mind that is able to stay focused in a positive state for as long as we want.
-It focuses single-pointedly on some object with a constructive state of mind – for instance, on one or more limited beings, with compassion or simply discriminating awareness – and with gross detection of the general characteristics of the object, such as its impermanence or its suffering nature.
+It focuses single-pointedly on some object with a constructive state of mind – for instance, on one or more limited beings, with compassion or simply discriminating awareness.

 - Shamatha and vipashyana as a joined pair – once we have attained a complete state of shamatha, we then work to join it with a state of vipashyana.
 An actual state of vipashyana can only be attained on the basis of already having attained shamatha.
 The joined pair then has both types of exhilarating blissful feeling – a sense of fitness to be able to stay focused on anything we wish and to perceive all its details – as well as gross detection and subtle discernment of all those details.

 Divisions According to the Function Performed by the Concentration

 Far-reaching mental stability brings about many results once we attain it.
 These are referred to as the functions that such concentration performs.
 Concentration functions to:

 - Place our bodies and minds in a blissful state in this lifetime – a state in which we experience an exhilarating, blissful sense of mental and physical fitness, and a temporary stilling of our disturbing emotions